Please read these important details:

 - Select a program (not just location) from this list if applying for Grant Type Four.

 - Notice the counties in parenthesis next to each location.
-You may select a field trip program only if your school’s county is listed.
+You may select a field trip program only if your school’s county is listed and the field trip location is one hour or less drive time from your school.

 - Notice the grade levels in parenthesis next to each program.
 Select a field trip program that accommodates your student’s grade level(s).